 benefits: some studies say they help reduce stress, help clean the air, and make people happy.
 And there are a number of easy-to-care for plants for those of us that don’t have a green thumbs.

-Aloe vera plants are very easy to maintain, and are said to help reduce stress in particular.
+Aloe Vera plants are very easy to maintain, and are said to help reduce stress in particular.
 If you have a cat or dog, however, this may not be the best plant for you as it can be harmful if ingested by them.

 If you have a sunny window for your plants, jasmine and chamomile are both great options, and aren’t harmful to your pets (though I wouldn’t let them eat your plants, regardless!)